General Cost of Living

 |Optional Complementary Health Care Insurance:

-The French social security system only reimburses about 70% of medical expenses on average.
-This is why most people take out complementary health care insurance with a mutual company, which refunds some of the remaining 30%.
+The French social security system only reimburses between 50 and 70% of medical expenses on average.
+Therefore, most people take out complementary health care insurance with a mutual company, which refunds some of the non-covered costs.
 For a relatively low fee, the complementary student insurance plan offers extra health coverage.
 It also covers for third-party liability risks and serves as accident and death insurance.
 There are two different plans available for students: SMEREP and LMDE.
-These student insurance packages can be purchased at Efrei upon arrival.

 The patient usually pays the doctor’s fees directly to the doctor, then requests reimbursement (by mail or in person) from the insurance company.
 Reimbursement can take from two weeks to a month.
 With the social security card, (known as “la Carte Vitale”) reimbursement is automatic and fast.
 The card must be presented upon payment at the doctor’s office, the hospital or the pharmacy.